Supermarket Shopping Tips

 Hand Basket: When using a hand basket please kindly remove the items from the basket and place on conveyor belt.
 Do not place the basket on the belt with the items still in it.
 You would think people would do this as common courtesy but 30% of obnoxious people do not.
 This is annoying to the cashier and just plain RUDE!
 Give the cashier a break ...we are not your slaves ...we do not owe you anything!

 Hand coupons and bonus savings cards to the cashier either before the start of your order or after the cashier finished scanning.
-Do not hand your your stuff to the cashier during the order.
+Do not hand your stuff to the cashier during the order.
 It is annoying when the cashier has to stop scanning items in the middle of your order just to grab the stuff from you because it came to your mind at that point.

-Friendly Hint: Some stores need the card before the order starts others need it at the end, however most of the time even if their policy is to scan it before the cashier is still able to scan it afterwords.
+Friendly Hint: Some stores need the card before the order starts others need it at the end, however most of the time even if their policy is to scan it before the cashier is still able to scan it afterwards.

 Conveyer Belt: THE CONVEYOR BELT MOVES!!!
-Do not place coupons, money, fingers, purses, or foreign objects come on this should be OBVIOUS...
+Do not place coupons, money, fingers, purses, or foreign objects come on the belt.
+This should be OBVIOUS...
 Why do so many people still do it?
 Many times stuff goes through the slot and you'll be lucky if you get it back!
 Also, many people still think the cashier operates the conveyor belt with a foot pedal.. they are wrong!
 Welcome to the new millennium!!
 Most conveyor belts are now operated by sensors.

 Division: No not math...
 I know the average shopper couldn't handle that.
 I mean use those nifty dividers provided by most supermarkets to seperate one order from the other.
 Many times a day I ring up the next customer's items on an order because there was no divider and then the customer acts like it was my fault?
 This is your stupidity, I can not ring up items and keep track of which stuff is yours at the same time!

 Giving Change: One thing you fellow shoppers should know is it does not make it easier for you to give the cashier change instead of breaking a dollar.
-If it is going to take you 10 minutes to get your change do not be bother!
-I always have customers say "oh I have the change to make it easier for you" meanwhile it takes forever for them to get their change, it only takes me 5 seconds make any combination of change from my register.
+If it is going to take you 10 minutes to get your change do not bother!
+I always have customers say "oh I have the change to make it easier for you" meanwhile it takes forever for them to get their change, it only takes me 5 seconds to make any combination of change from my register.
 Maybe in the older days when the register did not tell you how much change to give back to the customer, hauling out your change will make it easier but now it's just a nuisance to have to wait for the customer to gather all their change.

 Friendly Hint: Collect all your loose change in a jar and then buy yourself a nice gift at the end of the year!